bazzscript/ldapp/README.md

 Windows 10 SDK (10.0.17763.0)

-then run one of the following command, depending on the platform you are using 4- flutter build windoes | flutter build linux | flutter build MacOs
+then run one of the following command, depending on the platform you are using 4- flutter build windows | flutter build linux | flutter build MacOs

-You can Open Multiple Instances of the Application
+You can Open Multiple Instances of the Application, Simply Open The Application as many times as you want.